 - Discount Real Estate Brokers: These brokers charge a lower fee than traditional agents, and offer services like contract reviews and negotiation assistance.
 Discount real estate brokers in Connecticut charge between 0.5% and 2% as commission.

 - Cash Buyers: They help you sell your home fast for cash.
-With cash buyers, you can get competitive all-cash offers and close on your terms.
+If you sell a house to a cash buyer, you can get competitive all-cash offers and close on your terms.

 Step 4: Price Your Home Competitively